 The Future Land Classes mapped on the Future Land Use Map do not correspond to the existing land use classifications, and therefore are not easily comparable.
 The projected acreage required for future development within the study area through the year 2028 is 3,486 acres.
-There are a total of 11,983 acres of land available for development within the study area, and 8,169 acres of land available for development within the study area future Land Use Map Figure 14 in Appendix A).
+There are a total of 11,983 acres of land available for development within the study area, and 8,169 acres of land available for development within the municipalities' city limits (See Future Land Use Map Figure 14 in Appendix A).